jennyzzt/AlgoManim/docs/DataStructures.md

     super().show(metadata=metadata, animated=animated, w_prev=True)
 ...
 ```
 There are a couple of things to note here.
-Firstly, every operation that you would like to animate on a Data Structure has to have the decorator `attach_metadata` and these 3 flags: `metadata`, `animated` and `w_prev`.
+Firstly, every operation that you would like to animate on a Data Structure minimally must have the decorator `attach_metadata` and these 3 flags: `metadata`, `animated` and `w_prev`.
 - The `attach_metadata` decorator and `metadata` flag are used in the GUI to identify animations in the timeline.
 - The `animated` flag informs the library on whether to run this operation statically or animate it.
 - Finally, the `w_prev` flag informs whether this operation should be animated concurrently with the previous operation.